ARCTraining/hpc2-software/book/course/conda.md

 ````

 With the above command we create a new environment but don't specify to install Python.
-However, because we've specified Python packages which depend on Python being installed to run conda will install the high version of Python suitable for these packages.
+However, because we've specified Python packages which depend on Python being installed to run Conda will install the high version of Python suitable for these packages.

 ### Activating environments

-To use a conda environment we need to activate it.
+To use a Conda environment we need to activate it.
 Activating our environment does a number of steps that sets the terminal we're using up so that it can see all of the installed packages in the environment, making it ready for use.

 ```bash